 There are a few exceptions from the provisions of the rest of this policy that govern choice transfers triggered by facilities distress.
-Any student attending a school district that has been identified as being in facilities distress may transfer under the provisions of this policy, but with the three following differences.
+Any student attending a school district that has been identified as being in facilities distress may transfer under the provisions of this policy, but with the four (4) following differences.

-- The transfer is only available for the duration of the time the student's resident district remains in distress; - The student is not required to meet the June 1 application deadline; and - The student's resident district is responsible for the cost of transporting the student to this District's school.
+- The receiving district cannot be in facilities distress; - The transfer is only available for the duration of the time the student's resident district remains in distress: - The student is not required to meet the June 1 application deadline; and - The student's resident district is responsible for the cost of transporting the student to this District's school.